zeusmedina/cs-implementing-an-arraylist-lab-codeU/README.md

 *   Your next mission is to fill in `indexOf`.
 As usual, you should [read the documentation](https://docs.oracle.com/javase/7/docs/api/java/util/List.html#indexOf(java.lang.Object)) so you know what it's supposed to do.
 In particular, notice how it is supposed to handle `null`.

-    To make things a little easier, I've provided a helper method called `equals` that compares an element from the array to a target value and returns `true` if they are equal (and it handles `null` correctly).
+    To make things a little easier, we've provided a helper method called `equals` that compares an element from the array to a target value and returns `true` if they are equal (and it handles `null` correctly).
 Notice that this method is private because it is used inside this class but it is not part of the `List` interface.

 When you are done, run `MyArrayListTest` again; `testIndexOf` should pass now, as well as the other tests that depend on it.